vmware/vcf-security-and-compliance-guidelines/features-capabilities/README.md

 # Security Features and Capabilities - VMware vSphere and VMware Cloud Foundation

-> [!NOTE]
-> This repository is a work-in-progress as content is moved from other parts of legacy VMware sites.
-> Thank you for your patience during this transition.

 Some of the most secure and resilient IT environments in the world are built on VMware vSphere and VMware Cloud Foundation.
 This directory contains a growing repository of information about the security features present in VMware ESX, VMware vCenter, and VMware Cloud Foundation.

 Please browse the directory structure above to find information.